Chinese mathematics: Liu Hui's commentary on The Nine Chapters on the Mathematical Art

 Liu Hui's commentary on The Nine Chapters on the Mathematical Art is the earliest edition of the original text available.
 Hui is believed by most to be a mathematician shortly after the Han dynasty.
 Within his commentary, Hui qualified and proved some of the problems from either an algebraic or geometrical standpoint.
 For instance, throughout The Nine Chapters on the Mathematical Art, the value of pi is taken to be equal to three in problems regarding circles or spheres.
 In his commentary, Liu Hui finds a more accurate estimation of pi using the method of exhaustion.
-The method involves creating successive polynomials within a circle so that eventually the area of a higher-order polygon will be identical to that of the circle.
+The method constructs polygons of successively higher-order within a circle, and seeing that the areas of the polygons approach the area of the circle as a limit.
 From this method, Liu Hui asserted that the value of pi is about 3.14.
 Liu Hui also presented a geometric proof of square and cubed root extraction similar to the Greek method, which involved cutting a square or cube in any line or section and determining the square root through symmetry of the remaining rectangles.

-Mathematics in the period of disunity
+Three Kingdoms, Jin, and Sixteen Kingdoms

 In the third century Liu Hui wrote his commentary on the Nine Chapters and also wrote Haidao Suanjing which dealt with using Pythagorean theorem (already known by the 9 chapters), and triple, quadruple triangulation for surveying; his accomplishment in the mathematical surveying exceeded those accomplished in the west by a millennium.
 He was the first Chinese mathematician to calculate π=3.1416 with his π algorithm.
 He discovered the usage of Cavalieri's principle to find an accurate formula for the volume of a cylinder, and also developed elements of the infinitesimal calculus during the 3rd century CE.